-Again, The Association Board strongly recommends, especially for all first-floor units, that Owners purchase "Special Perils" coverage or endorsements for sewer backup and water damage claims.
+- 4. "SPECIAL PERILS" COVERAGE FOR SEWER-WATER BACKUPS: understand that the Association strongly recommends that Owners purchase "Special Perils" coverage or endorsements for sewer backup and water damage claims.
 Many insurance companies will not cover such damage claims unless these special peril endorsements have been added to the policy by the Owner.
-In the absence of such special perils coverage, many insurance companies will also not pay for an Owner's proportionate share of "loss assessment" levied by the Association for any insurance claim deductibles for sewer back-up or water damage which may be filed by the Association with the Association's insurance carrier.
+In the absence of such special perils coverage, many insurance companies will also not pay for an Owner's proportionate share of "loss assessment" levied by the Association for any insurance claim deductibles for sewer back-up or water damage which may be filed by the Association with the Association's insurance carrier. - 5.
+CONDO VERSUS SINGLE-FAMILY HOME COVERAGES: Understand that condo insurance coverages significantly differ from typical single-family home residential insurance coverages.
+The obligation to maintain a particular component or system within an owner's unit does not necessarily mean there is an obligation to repair another unit if that particular component or system fails and damages an adjoining unit.
+Generally, insurance companies follow the guideline that there is no obligation for that owner to pay for the damages in an adjoining unit unless the owner was in some way negligent in the use or maintenance of the component or system causing the damage.